ansible/ansible-lint/docs/installing.md

     this document.
 Before raising any bugs related to installation, review all of the following details:

-    - You should use installation methods outlined in this document only.
+    - You should use the installation methods outlined in this document only.
     - You should upgrade the Python installer (`pip` or `pipx`) to the latest version available from pypi.org.
-If you used a system package manager, you will need to upgrade the installer to a newer version.
+If you use a system package manager, you will need to upgrade the installer to a newer version.
     - If you are installing from a git zip archive, which is not supported but should work, ensure you use the main branch and the latest version of pip and